Home

 An elimination diet is the most recommended treatment for canine food allergies.
 Basically, you will take your dog off of his current food and replace it with a pretty bland diet that he has not been previously exposed to.
 Then, you can slowly bring back in some of the old ingredients, one at a time.
 When the allergy symptoms reappear, then you will know which ingredient is the cause of it all.

 This can be a very lengthy process, so until you identify the foods causing the problem, it’s important to treat your dog’s symptoms so he doesn’t have to suffer.
 You may have to bathe him more than you used to with medicated or anti-itch shampoos.
-Your Vet may prescribe antihistamines such as Benadryl or other medication for severe allergies as a short term solution to give your dog immediate relief.
+Your vet may prescribe antihistamines such as Benadryl or other medication for severe allergies as a short term solution to give your dog immediate relief.

-Return from Dog Food Allergies to The Best Dog Foods
+Return to The Best Dog Foods